uiuc-cs491cap/web-fa23/content/docs/getting-started.md

 -   It is recommended that you get these books:
     -   [Competitive Programming 4](https://cpbook.net).
 It is a two book set.
     -   [Guide to Competitive Programming](https://link.springer.com/book/10.1007/978-3-319-72547-5).
 As of this writing the PDF is free.
--   Register on [Code Forces](https://codeforces.com).
-Your username **will be visible** to other students; you can create a "throwaway" account if you want just for this course.
+-   Register a new account on [Code Forces](https://codeforces.com).
+This is particularly important if you happen to have taken this course before.
+    Your username **will be visible** to other students.
     -   Once you are registered, join [the class group](https://codeforces.com/group/vXcw3y5Yhn/contests).
 This is where your problems will be hosted.